Technology

 Video calling tools compared: Zoom, Teams and Google Meet

-Zoom, Teams or Google Meet — which video calling tool is right for you?
-A plain English comparison for UK freelancers, small businesses and individuals.
+Video Calling Tools explained in plain English.
+Zoom, Teams or Google Meet , which video calling tool is right for you?
+A plain English comparison for UK.

 A few years ago most people had never heard of Zoom.
 Now it feels strange to think of a working week without at least one video call.
 The tools have matured, the market has settled, and most people have landed on one of three options: Zoom, Microsoft Teams, or Google Meet.
 The question is which one actually suits you, and whether you are paying for something you do not need.